Exact Hyper-Rectangular Clustering via Adaptive Subset Selection: Conclusions and further remarks

 \section{Conclusions and further remarks}

-In this work we have proposed an incremental adaptive exact approach for the hyper-rectangular clustering problem with axis-parallel clusters (\prob).
-Previous exact approaches for \prob{} are mainly based on solving integer programming formulations, but the size of the instances in terms of the number of points, which the method can solve to optimality was still small with respect to real-world instances.
-Our proposed approach takes advantage of the capacity to solve small instances to optimality of the previous approaches and it proves to be able to solve instances with significantly larger sizes, in terms of number of points to be clustered.
+In this work we proposed an incremental exact approach for the hyper-rectangular clustering problem with axis-parallel clusters (\prob).
+Existing exact approaches for \prob{} typically rely on solving integer programming formulations directly, which limits their applicability to relatively small instances.
+The main idea of our approach is to exploit the fact that optimal cluster boundaries are determined by a small subset of points.
+By iteratively solving the problem on subsets of the data and enlarging these subsets only when necessary, the algorithm is able to certify optimality for the original instance while solving significantly smaller subproblems.

-We proposed several sampling metrics to be used by the algorithm: neighbour (NM), eccentricity (EM) and distance-eccentricity (DM) metrics.
-Although none of these alternatives completely dominates the others, each of them has different characteristics which could be exploited.
-For example, if it is desirable to solve the least number of subproblems, EM seems to be the better option, while DM seems to be the better fit if the size of the subproblems is to be minimized.
-Also, DM tends to slightly outperform the other two variants in terms of running times and optimality gaps.

-Although there seems to be several ways to improve the proposed algorithm, our computational results show that the proposed approach allows to make progress in terms of scalability at solving this problem to optimality.
-There exist several lines of future research including, e.g., the exploration of other sampling metrics, alternative models for the subproblem, and the posibility of removing points from the subproblems (in contrast to only adding points during the overall procedure).
+Our computational experiments show that this strategy substantially improves scalability with respect to the number of points.
+While the monolithic formulation quickly becomes intractable as the instance size grows, the incremental algorithm remains able to solve instances with up to 10.000 points in many cases.
+Moreover, even when optimality cannot be proven within the time limit, the algorithm consistently produces high-quality solutions with very small optimality gaps.

+The experiments also highlight the importance of the sampling strategy used to select candidate points.
+Among the tested alternatives, the eccentricity-based metric ECC clearly provides the most reliable performance, consistently outperforming both the distance-based metric and random sampling.
+These results suggest that identifying points that are likely to lie on cluster boundaries is a key ingredient for the effectiveness of the incremental framework.

+Finally, our experiments reveal an interesting structural property of the problem.
+While the incremental approach effectively mitigates the dependence on the number of points, the dimension of the space remains the main source of computational difficulty.
+Instances with higher dimensionality become significantly harder, even when the number of points is moderate, indicating a strong curse-of-dimensionality effect in \prob.

+Several directions for future research remain open.
+First, other sampling strategies could be investigated to further improve the identification of boundary-defining points.
+Second, alternative formulations or solution techniques could be explored for the subproblems arising in the incremental framework.
+Finally, it may be interesting to investigate variants of the algorithm in which points can also be removed from the working subset, rather than only added, potentially leading to even smaller subproblems and faster convergence.